 Unclear why authors chose a fixed sensitivity (learning rate F) to the update rule, given literature indicating that the update of motor memories depends on the consistency of the task.
 For example, see the work of Maurice Smith (Gonzalez-Castro LN*, Hadjiosif AM*, Hemphill MA & Smith MA (2014).
 Environmental Consistency Determines the Rate of Motor Adaptation.
 Current Biology 24, 1050-1061.) or Reza Shadmehr (Herzfeld and Shadmehr.
 A memory of Errors in Sensorimotr Learning 2014).
 While this literature focuses on adaptation processes, it is unclear why use-dependent plasticity won't be also affected by consistency in the "teaching" signal, in this case motor output.

-The reviewer raises an interesting point, one which we have addressed in the main text now lines … With regard to the Strategy plus Use-Dependent model, we believe the lack of an extra sensitivity term in the use-dependent process is a core feature of the model and is why we have pit this model directly against the Adaptive Bayesian model, which is sensitive to consistency.
-The basis for a fixed learning rate comes directly from Diedrichsen et al 2010, and specifically, data from experiment 3 of their paper is particularly instructive.
+The reviewer raises an interesting point, one which we have addressed in the main text now in lines … With regard to the Strategy plus Use-Dependent model, we believe the lack of an extra sensitivity term in the use-dependent process is a core feature of the model and is why we have pit this model directly against the Adaptive Bayesian model, which is sensitive to consistency.
+The basis for a fixed learning rate comes directly from Diedrichsen et al 2010, where data from experiment 3 of their paper is particularly instructive.
 There, participants demonstrated a robust use-dependent bias in parallel with adaptation to a velocity-dependent force field (Fig. 3H).
-Because of the force field, movements were initially highly variability, yet the use-dependent process demonstrated robust changes in response to the variable movement angles. , Indeed, the use-dependent learning rate was not lower during this experiment than in the other two experiments from the paper, even though the other experiments induced use-dependent learning through more consistent movement patterns.
-While this evidence is indirect, this suggests that under certain conditions, use-dependent learning may not be sensitive to consistency.
-We believe that this controversy over how sensitive use-dependent learning is to the consistency of movement is best tackled directly and forms the primary motivation of our study and our choice of models.
+Because of the force field, movements were initially highly variability, yet the use-dependent process demonstrated robust changes in response to the variable movement angles.
+Indeed, the use-dependent learning rate was not lower during this experiment than in the other two experiments from the paper, even though the other experiments induced use-dependent learning through more consistent movement patterns.
+While this evidence is indirect, this suggests that under certain conditions, such as force field adaptation, use-dependent learning may not be sensitive to consistency.
+Of course, the work of Verstynen and Sabes presents a counter example under different task demands.
+Thus, we believe that this controversy over how sensitive use-dependent learning during walking is to the consistency of movement is best tackled directly and forms the primary motivation of our study and our choice of models.

 Unclear stability of the model